Infleqtion/client-superstaq/supermarq-benchmarks/examples/qre-challenge/README.md

 This directory was submitted to: [Quantum Resource Estimation Challenge](https://sites.google.com/view/qce2024-qre-workshops/qre-challenge).

 #### How to run:
-1. Install dependencies `pip install qsharp qsharp_widgets matplotlib numpy scipy`.
+1. Install dependencies `pip install -r requirements.txt`.

 2. Restart, then run `grovers-ksat.ipynb` jupyter notebook.
 When re-running the entire notebook, you must restart, and then press run-all.